 Dr. Mauro is an elected member of the National League for Nursing Board of Governors, and served as Washington Township K-8 Board of Education President in Morris County, NJ.
 A fellow in the American Academy of Nursing and New York Academy of Medicine, she holds multiple national leadership roles and is Eastern Nursing Research Society President-Elect.
 Dr. Mauro has been selected as the recipient of the 2018-2019 American Association of Colleges of Nursing (AACN) Excellence and innovation in Teaching Award and was named 2017 March of Dimes Nurse of the Year Academic Educator, and has been recognized by the Robert Wood Johnson Foundation (RWJF) and AACN with two honors: a New Careers in Nursing (NCIN) Innovation Award and an Above and Beyond Award.
 She has received multiple program and research grants, and earned two New York University (NYU) College of Nursing awards: the inaugural Teaching Excellence Award and the Preceptor Award in Nursing Education.

 Prior to her current position, she was clinical associate professor of nursing at NYU where she remains an adjunct clinical professor.
-At NYU, Dr. Mauro was a Hartford Institute for Geriatric Nursing, and project director for the RWJF NCIN Scholarship program providing leadership development and mentoring for accelerated nursing students from underrepresented and disadvantaged backgrounds.
-While at NYU, Dr. Mauro was founding chair of the university’s first non-tenure track faculty senators council, and a member of the 2014-2015 presidential search committee and university alumni board.
+At NYU, Dr. Mauro was a Hartford Institute for Geriatric Nursing fellow, and project director for the RWJF NCIN Scholarship program providing leadership development and mentoring for accelerated nursing students from underrepresented and disadvantaged backgrounds.
+Dr. Mauro was founding chair of the university’s first non-tenure track faculty senators council, and a member of the 2014-2015 presidential search committee and university alumni board.
 She also held leadership roles in the College of Nursing as founding member of the faculty council steering committee, curriculum committee chair, and alumni association president.